 Using Directories lists the collections that make up SMD.
-SMD (sample) is the sample of ~5000 molecules supplied with all copies of Spartan while SMD is the full collection.
-If SMD is installed, SMD (sample) should be removed (Paths from Preferences under the Options menu; Chapter 20).
+A 6,000 molecule subset of SMD is supported with all copies of Spartan'14 and the full database is provided as part of the Spartan'14 Parallel Suite.
+If the full database is installed, the subset should be removed (Paths from Preferences under the Options menu; Chapter 23).
 Method Filters specifies the theoretical models to be included in the search.
 Other accesses data with models that are not explicitly listed.
 Search By designates the type of search: Structure, Name, Formula, Weight or Isomer.
-Limit Search to Entries with designates information that must be in the hit.